xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2021-12-21-giraffe-and-di.md

 In F# it's nice to keep everything pure and functional, but sooner or later you will realise you need to interact with the outside world, and when testing from the outside like this, you may need to control those things.

-Here I'm going to show you the same approach you would use for a C# ASP.NET site - using the build in dependency injection framework.
+Here I'm going to show you the same approach you would use for a C# ASP.NET site - using the built in dependency injection framework.

 ```fsharp